-Later on we returned to Malu, picked up seven recruits, hove up anchor, and started to beat out the treacherous entrance.
-The wind was chopping about, the current upon the ugly point of reef setting strong.
+Nothing much happened at Suava.
+Bichu, the native cook, deserted.
+The Minota dragged anchor.
+It blew heavy squalls day he sat up he sat down on one.
+Sometimes I think they are the wind was chopping about, the current upon the ugly point of reef setting strong.
 Just as we were on the verge of clearing it and gaining open sea, the wind broke off four points.
 The Minota attempted to go about, but missed stays.
 Two of her anchors had been lost at Tulagi.
+Her one remaining anchor was let go.
+Chain been lost at Tulagi.
 Her one remaining anchor was let go.
 Chain was let out to give it a hold on the coral.
 Her fin keel struck bottom, and her main topmast lurched and shivered as if about to come down upon our heads.
 She fetched up on the slack of the anchors at the moment a big comber smashed her shoreward.
 The chain parted.
 It was our only anchor.
 The Minota swung around on her heel and drove headlong into the breakers.